 The parks and recreation department offers a variety of classes and sports for people of all ages.
 Gymnastics, animation, art, skateboarding, and Lego engineering are just a few of the many classes available for kids.
 Adults can learn CPR, ballroom dancing, Pilates, and more.
 Swim lessons and open swim are available at the community pool.

 Seal Beach has long been a popular place for filming movies.
 In 1923, The Ten Commandments was filmed here.
 American Sniper and American Pie were also filmed in Seal Beach, proving that the pier and Old Town has an allure to many, not just the residents who live here.

 A bit of history is parked on the greenbelt at Electric Avenue and Main Street next to the Mary Wilson Library.
 The Pacific Electric Red Car No. 1734 was built in 1925.
 In its heyday, it was a machine shop, sent out to service problems along the 40-mile LA-to-Newport Line.

 Businesses are located all over town for shopping, dining, and services, but the largest concentration of anchor stores is located on Seal Beach Boulevard at the Shops at Rossmoor.
-Additional shopping and dining are available in the Marketplace Long Beach and Alamitos Bay areas.
+Additional shopping and dining are available at the new 2nd & PCH, and at the nearby Marketplace Long Beach and Alamitos Bay areas.